JuliaGPU/CUDA.jl/README.md

 ERROR: CUDA error: invalid program counter (code #718, ERROR_INVALID_PC)
 ```

-A current limitation of CUDAnative means that you'll need to restart Julia and use `CuArrays.sin`, `CuArrays.cos` etc in this case.
+A current limitation of CUDAnative means that you'll need to restart Julia and use `CUDAnative.sin`, `CUDAnative.cos` etc in this case.

 There is currently no support for strided arrays or views, though these are planned.